quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 message AccountAmount {
   // ...
   /**
-   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` present on the
+   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` on scoped
+   * account; the hook's invoked methods must not revert and must return
-   * scoped account that must succeed for the containing CryptoTransfer to occur.
+   * true for the containing CryptoTransfer to succeed.
    */
+  oneof hook_call {
+    /**
+     * A single call made before attempting the CryptoTransfer, to a
+     * method with logical signature allow(HookContext, ProposedTransfers) */
-  HookCall allowance_hook_call = 4;
+    HookCall pre_tx_allowance_hook = 4;
+    /**
+     * Two calls, the first call before attempting the CryptoTransfer, to a
+     * method with logical signature allowPre(HookContext, ProposedTransfers);
+     * and the second call after attempting the CryptoTransfer, to a method
+     * with logical signature allowPost(HookContext, ProposedTransfers).
+     */
+    HookCall pre_post_tx_allowance_hook = 5;
   }
+}

 message NftTransfer {
   // ...
   /**
-   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` present on the
+   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` installed on
-   * scoped account that must succeed for the containing CryptoTransfer to occur.
+   * senderAccountID that must succeed for the transaction to occur.
    */
-  HookCall sender_allowance_hook_call = 5;
+  oneof sender_allowance_hook_call {
     /**
+     * A single call made before attempting the CryptoTransfer, to a
+     * method with logical signature allow(HookContext, ProposedTransfers) */
+    HookCall pre_tx_sender_allowance_hook = 5;
+    /**
+     * Two calls, the first call before attempting the CryptoTransfer, to a
+     * method with logical signature allowPre(HookContext, ProposedTransfers);
-   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` present on the
+     * and the second call after attempting the CryptoTransfer, to a method
-   * scoped account that must succeed for the containing CryptoTransfer to occur.
+     * with logical signature allowPost(HookContext, ProposedTransfers).
      */
-  HookCall receiver_allowance_hook_call = 6;
+    HookCall pre_post_tx_sender_allowance_hook = 6;
+  }

+  /**
+   * If set, a call to a hook of type `ACCOUNT_ALLOWANCE_HOOK` installed on
+   * receiverAccountID that must succeed for the transaction to occur.
+   */
+  oneof receiver_allowance_hook_call {
+    /**
+     * A single call made before attempting the CryptoTransfer, to a
+     * method with logical signature allow(HookContext, ProposedTransfers) */
+    HookCall pre_tx_receiver_allowance_hook = 7;
+    /**
+     * Two calls, the first call before attempting the CryptoTransfer, to a
+     * method with logical signature allowPre(HookContext, ProposedTransfers);
+     * and the second call after attempting the CryptoTransfer, to a method
+     * with logical signature allowPost(HookContext, ProposedTransfers).
+     */
+    HookCall pre_post_tx_receiver_allowance_hook = 8;
+  }
 }
 ```